kyma-project/community/guidelines/templates/templates-type.md

 ## General documents

-This table contains templates for general documents, such as and `NOTES.txt` and `README.md` document types.
+This table contains templates for general documents, such as `NOTES.txt` and `README.md` document types.

 | Repository | Template | Usage | Author |
 |---|---|---|---|